Sunday, October 23, 2016

 I've posted on a few of these before, but I wanted to bring together in one place as many pairings as I could recall and identify.
 So, for the moment, enjoy this gallery of one-off, unnumbered, retitled Yaffa/Page digest issues, paired with their mother, and I'll add a few more notes at the end.

 Still with me?
 Cool.
-Allow me to add a few more words about these images.
+Allow me to say some more about these images.

 1. This is obviously not a complete gallery.
 I do have a few more one-off, retitled issues - or cover scans of issues - for which I have not yet identified matching original sources.
 I wanted to survey confirmed pairs only in this post.